ravila4/mychem.info/docs/doc/chem_query_service.rst

 fields
 """"""
     Optional, a comma-separated string to limit the fields returned from the matching chemical hits.
-The supported field names can be found from any chemical object (e.g. `here <http://mychem.info/v1/chem/chr16:g.28883241A%3EG>`_).
-Note that it supports dot notation, and wildcards as well, e.g., you can pass "dbnsfp", "dbnsfp.genename", or "dbnsfp.aa.*".
+The supported field names can be found from any chemical object (e.g. `here <http://mychem.info/v1/chem/MNJVRJDLRVPLFE-UHFFFAOYSA-N>`_).
+Note that it supports dot notation, and wildcards as well, e.g., you can pass "drugbank", "drugbank.name", or "dbnsfp.products.*".
 If "fields=all", all available fields will be returned.
 Default: "all".

 size
 """"